CristianBuca/MS4_MotoStyle/README.md

 **Regular Users:**

-19. As a regular user, I want to store my delivery information on my profile page.
+19. As a regular user, I want to store my delivery information for easy future checkouts.
 20. As a regular user, I want to view a record of my past orders.
 21. As a regular user, I want to view and manage my wishlist.
 22. As a regular user, I want to review, rate and read other user's reviews for the products on the site.